-Tom and Carol Wells – Our President and Director of Operations
+Tom and Carol Wells – President and Director of Special Projects

 Tom and Carol both graduated with bachelor’s degrees from Bucknell University, where they met sophomore year.
 Tom went on to earn his juris doctorate from Case Western Reserve University.
 Carol obtained her master’s degree in human services and counseling from John Carroll University.

-Lisa is WMF’s Empowerment Through Education (ETE) program coordinator.
+Lisa is WMI’s Student Scholar Coordinator.
 Lisa has worked extensively with international students at the secondary and tertiary education levels.
 A former associate professor at Columbia University in New York City, she has taught English language skills to international students and refugees living in the United States, as well as teaching English as a foreign language in Spain.
 When not taking care of her family’s farm and assorted barnyard animals or volunteering in her community, she likes to read, garden and spend time with her husband and two teenage sons.

 Lisa is fluent in Spanish and conversant in French.
 She graduated from Boston College with a double major in English and philosophy and has a master’s degree in teaching English as a second language from St. Michael’s College.

 Nicole has worked for the foundation since April of 2013.
-Her experiences with WMF are varied.
-She has served as a Programs Coordinator for all international programs and fundraising, traveled to Haiti in 2014 to assist with building the Caracol YMCA Center, helped plan the first WMF Dream Big Conference in Kenya, and developed the WMF Micro Grants Program.
-She is now in charge of all WMF Alumni programs.
+Her experiences with WMI are varied.
+She has served as a Programs Coordinator for all international programs and fundraising, traveled to Haiti in 2014 to assist with building the Caracol YMCA Center, helped plan the first WMI Dream Big Conference in Kenya, and developed the WMI Micro Grants Program.
+She is now in charge of all WMI Alumni programs.